paulscherrerinstitute/pylauncher/Readme.md

     One can specify as many items as needed.
 Type of each item is defined with `type` property.
 All supported types with available parameters are described in section [Menu item types](#menu-item-types).

 ### Menu item types
-Following types of items are supported in launcher application:
+Following types of items are currently supported in launcher application:

 - **`separator`** to visually separate menu items with line.

     ``` json